kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 Indeed, we will receive notifications from Kuzzle each time we modify our message collection (even if it is a message creation on our part) that we will use to add the messages in our array.

 Actually, we need to subscribe to the collection that contains our messages.
-So let's create our `subscribe_messages()` action.
+So let's create our `subscribeMessages()` action.
 It will call the Kuzzle's realtime controller to allow us to [receive notifications](/sdk/js/6/controllers/realtime/subscribe/) on message creations:

 <<< ./snippets/App.vue.snippet:11[js]